LachezarTsK/Count-Total-Number-of-Colored-Cells/README.md

 n*(2*firstMember +(n-1)*stepOfIncrease)/2

-and after replacing the values for 'firstMember' and 'stepOfIncrease', expression is:
+and after replacing the values for 'firstMember' and 'stepOfIncrease', the expression is:

 n*(2*0 +(n-1)*4)/2